distributed-system-analysis/pbench/docs/API/V1/list.md

 ## Response body

-This returns an `application/json` response body containing a list of objects which describe the datasets selected by the specified query criteria.
+The `application/json` response body contains a list of objects which describe the datasets selected by the specified query criteria.

 Each of these objects contains the following fields:
 * `resource_id`: The internal unique ID of the dataset within the Pbench Server.